fulldecent/google-sheets-etl/GOOGLE-SETUP.md

 ![20 view key](GOOGLE-SETUP.assets/20 view key.png)

 The client_email is the email address for your service account.
 You will share your Google Sheets with that account, or entire folders from Google Drive.

+Save that key file to your `local` folder in the project folder.